ingeborgborhaug/sound-event-detection-aircrafts/README.md

 ## Training
 To train a new model, simply put the desired training data in pairs of 'gt_file.csv : audio_folder' in the 'data_pairs_train' in settings.
 Do the same for 'data_pairs_test' to set the data meant for testing.

+# Normalization
+To have the model be trained on normalized data, change line 34 in keras_yamnet/preprocessing.py marked with # Normalizaton.
+If this line is commented out, the model runs on data that is not normalized.

 At this point you have only to execute the demo by running the following command:

 ```bash